For teachers

 The next cluster is different: Word Search and Memory Match turn whatever vocabulary list you're teaching into a quick activity.
 Paste this week's spelling words, a unit's content-area terms, math facts, or term-definition pairs — get a printable puzzle or a flip-card memory game in seconds.
 Sequence Memory is the odd one out — no content to paste, just a brief working-memory game with four colored panels — useful when you want a thirty-second brain break that doesn't depend on the day's material.
 All work for review days, sub plans, early finishers, and indoor recess.

 A second set of activity tools rounds out the same need from different angles.
 When you need a clean ruled sheet — for a spelling test, handwriting practice, a journal page, or an exit ticket — the Blank Worksheet Generator makes one in seconds: set the line count, add a title, name line, and date, and pick normal, wide, or cursive spacing.
-Turn on numbered lines for a spelling test, then pair it with Memory Match or the Word Search Generator to practice the same list earlier in the week.
+When the practice itself is arithmetic, the Math Worksheet Generator produces randomized K-6 addition, subtraction, multiplication, division, or mixed practice with a matching answer key on its own page — a fresh page every time you press Regenerate, so daily practice never repeats.
+Turn on numbered lines on the blank generator for a spelling test, then pair it with Memory Match or the Word Search Generator to practice the same list earlier in the week.
 For parts-of-speech practice that doesn't feel like a worksheet, the Mad Libs Generator has eight classroom-safe templates that quietly drill nouns, verbs, and adjectives.
 For a quick vocabulary or spelling game on the projector, Hangman takes your own word list and uses a friendly kite instead of a gallows.
 When you just need to fill ten minutes with something productive and printable, the Maze Generator produces a fresh SVG maze at any size — good for early finishers and indoor recess.
 And the Stroop Test is the focus-warmup counterpart to Sequence Memory: name the ink color, ignore the word, a thirty-second reset that needs no setup.
+When the year or the unit ends, the Award & Certificate Generator turns a class list into a stack of personalized landscape certificates in a single print job — seven templates including a formal graduation frame — for end-of-year awards, perfect attendance, and grade promotion.

 Each tool earns its place by being faster than the alternative the moment you actually need it.